 Odaiba is a great area for families, with plenty of attractions.
 Plus the area has a free shuttle bus direct to Disneyland, so it makes for a good alternative if you’re not keen on staying in the Disneyland Resort.

-It’s also pretty easy to get around the area as well as onto other attractions in Tokyo.
-However, the downside is the hotels are rather pricey, so there aren’t too many hotels listed in this guide for Odaiba.
+It’s also pretty easy to get around the area and to other attractions in Tokyo.
+However, the downside is the hotels are rather pricey, so there aren’t too many listed in this guide for Odaiba.

 Disneyland Resort

 For families wanting to be super close to Disneyland and Disneysea, this is where to stay.
-However, if you’re only visiting for one day, I recommend to just travel from your accommodation in the centre of Tokyo.
+However, if you’re only visiting for one day, I recommend just travelling from your accommodation in the centre of Tokyo.
 As you can imagine, the accommodation here is expensive!
-Which is why you’ll only find the one hotel recommendation here in this guide.
+This is why you’ll only find one hotel recommendation here in this guide.

 Heading to Tokyo with the kids?
 Click here for our ultimate guide on Tokyo with kids.
 Includes the best things to do (including where to get discounted tickets) and how best to get around.